 = 1000b (=8) - wrong result if carry is not propagated

-Here, per-bit addition does not work.
-When we add the least significant bits (1 + 1), we get 0 in the least significant bit position, and the carry is propagated to the next bit.
-Fundamentally, addition is a sequence of dependent steps.
+The per-bit XOR approach does not work here.
+When we add the least significant bits (1 + 1), we get 0 in the least significant bit position, and we need to propagate the carry to the next bit.
+CPUs typically have dedicated circuitry to compute the carry bits.

 How it actually works

-This book by Charles Petzold helped me clarify how it all works.
-It is very good for people who know almost nothing about electronics.
+This book by Charles Petzold helped me clarify how all of this works.
+It is very accessible for people who know little about electronics.
 It introduces the basics and ends with building an actual CPU from the 1970s.

 cpu